rebekah-c/IDTech-CRYPT3/README.md

-# idTechCybersecurity
+# IDTech-CRYPT3
-This is an introductory course of cybersecurity with Python.
+This is an introduction to cybersecurity and encryption with Python.